MicrosoftDocs/quantum-docs/articles/provider-honeywell-migration-guide.md

 3. Select **+ Add a provider**.
 4. Select **+ Add** for the Quantinuum provider.
 5. Select a Billing Plan from Quantinuum.
-If this is your first time with the Quantinuum provider you are eligible for the $500 free Azure Quantum credit offer with Quantinuum.
-For more information, see [Quantinuum pricing](xref:microsoft.quantum.providers-pricing#quantinuum).
+If this is your first time using the Quantinuum provider, you are eligible for the $500 free Azure Quantum credit offer with Quantinuum.
+For more information, see [Quantinuum pricing](xref:microsoft.quantum.providers-pricing&pivots=ide-computing#quantinuum).
 6. Select **Add**.

-Once the deployment completes, you are now ready to use the Quantinuum provider.
+Once the deployment completes, you are ready to use the Quantinuum provider.
 If you have existing Honeywell code that needs to be migrated to Quantinuum, see [step 2](#step-2-update-existing-code-to-use-the-quantinuum-provider).

 ## Step 2: Update existing code to use the Quantinuum Provider

 If you have existing code targeting the Honeywell provider, updating to the Quantinuum provider only requires changing the target referenced and updating the version of the Azure Quantum tools you are using.

-The table below shows the value to replace in your code to use the equivalent Quantinuum target.
+This target ID table shows the value to replace in your code to use the equivalent Quantinuum target.
 Find the target you are using the in `Honeywell Target ID` column, and replace it with the value in the `Quantinuum Target ID` column.

 | Honeywell Target Name | Honeywell Target ID | Quantinuum Target ID |
 |-----------------------|---------------------|----------------------|